damogranlabs/classy_blocks/README.md

 ![Flywheel](https://raw.githubusercontent.com/damogranlabs/classy_examples/main/showcase/flywheel.png "Flywheel")

-Python classes for easier creation of openFoam's blockMesh dictionaries.
+Python classes for easier creation of OpenFOAM's blockMesh dictionaries.

 > Warning!
 This project is currently under development and is not yet very user-friendly.
 It still lacks some important
 > features and probably features a lot of bugs.
 However, you're welcome to suggest features, improvements, and point out